danday74/docker-nginx-lua/README.md

     If you don't have an **nginx.conf** file then use the one provided in the github repo

-    The conf file provided is the default conf file generated from the build with the above location block added
+    The conf file provided is the default generated conf file with the above location block added

 3. Build your docker image